Implementing a 'Friends' Service Using a Graph Database

 How does this compare to the first model?
 Does it look more complex and difficult?
 David Allen describes the model above as ‘Much better.”

 The first model is similar to an RDB model.
-It looks a lot like a diagram showing the relationships between rows in the ‘Account’ table and the ‘Transfer’ table, which maps the relationships between ‘Account’ entries.
+It looks a lot like a diagram showing the relationships between rows in the ‘Account’ table and the ‘Transfer’ table, which maps the relationships between ‘Account’ records.

 In the second modeling approach, we separate the data within the dataset and break down the "relationships" between each piece of data, thereby enabling relationship-based data scalability and representing various relationships.

 As a result, I had to devote a great deal of effort to modeling during the actual work.
-After setting up the data pipeline based on the original RDB data, I modeled the graph database and wrote and tested queries based on that model.
+After setting up the data pipeline based on the original RDB, I modeled the graph database and wrote and tested queries based on that model.
 (I have much more to say about modeling, but I recommend reading the article by David Allen.)

 SQL vs. Cypher